emmpiiee/ProjectMinorProg/README.md

 - option to have a profile with information about guests (also a picture that shows guests) (Option)

 ### Data
 No external datasets will be used for this app.
-We'll make our own database for the photos.
+We'll make our own database for the photos via firebase.
 This we will extract using JSON and Swift.
 More information in the sub API

 ### Parts App